Search results for

 Edgar Cervantes / Android Authority

-Many mobile carriers such as Verizon, T-Mobile, and AT&T have parental control functions.
+Many mobile carriers like Verizon, T-Mobile, and AT&T have parental control functions.
 They usually cost a monthly fee and vary in features, but they all do more or less the same thing.
-You can track the location of your child and see the web searches and apps your kids use.
-You can also keep track of (or completely deny) third-party charges, block videos and images from text messages, and even give your kids an allowance for buying apps or ringtones.
+You can track your child’s location and see the web searches and apps your kids use.
+You can also keep track of (or completely deny) third-party charges, block videos and images from text messages, and even allow your kids to buy apps or ringtones.

-It would take way too long to list every feature for every carrier, but you can find parental control stuff for the carriers linked below for more information:
+It would take way too long to list every feature for every carrier, but you can find parental control stuff for the airlines linked below for more information:

 Native Android features that may help as well